jadeforrest/blog/content/posts/2024-01-23--velocity-role-mole/index.md

 * At their worst, Moles can be gossips.
 Just passing on rumors.
 * Moles also have to be careful to center themselves on the work.
 Some moles can enjoy the connections over the results.
+* I use the idea of "spying" on other teams for fun, but if a Mole is truly passing on secret information, that would undermine trust.
+Moles should be transparent about the fact that they're communicating with other parts of the organization.

 ## Want to practice being a Mole?